-The Board recommends the special resolution as set forth at Item No. 4 of this Notice for your approval.
+The Board of Directors recommends the resolution as set forth at Item No. 4 of this Notice for your approval.

-None of the Directors, Key Managerial Personnel and their relatives has any concern, interest, financial or otherwise in the resolution at Item No. 4 of this Notice.
+None of the Directors, Key Managerial Personnel and relatives thereof has any concern or interest, financial or otherwise, in the resolution at Item No. 4 of this Notice.

-Item No. 5
+Item No. 5 & 6